The Problem.

 Freedom

-As I write this I realise that I have not written a process for over 6 months and this is the real magic.
 Once I had found trusted and reliable VA’s and let them cut their teeth on some simple admin tasks and graduate to following more detailed processes I grew in confidence with them.
-I was able to say “I want to you to learn how to do this and then write a procedure on it” As an example, we recently did some client work that included a online product catalogue.
+I was able to say “I want to you to learn how to do this and then write a procedure on it” As an example, we recently did some client work that included an online product catalogue.
 Once implemented I asked my VA John to write a process for it.

 And the process he wrote was great, I reviewed it only superficially, but I know it worked because we are able to refer it to a new employee as a training manual and they were able to implement without much assistance.
 And to top it off we were able to deliver this process to our client as a pdf instruction manual that their internal team were very impressed with.
 And I was even more impressed because I didn’t get support phone calls asking me questions on how to update the catalogue.